vardyr/CruftCleaner/README.markdown

 ## FAQ

 1. Why not simply use find -exec?
 Isn't your code too obfuscated?
 > Spaces and special characters can cause problems with find -exec; when using rm it is vitally important to avoid such problems as much as possible.
 A more elegant and clear solution would be preferable, however.
-See [Greg's BashFAQ](http://mywiki.wooledge.org/BashFAQ/020) for further details.
+See [Greg's BashFAQ](http://mywiki.wooledge.org/BashFAQ/020) for a more detailed explanation.

 ## TODO
 * Add ability to specify maximum age on a per-folder basis, defaulting to a certain value if unspecified